Social Democratic Party (Romania): Ideology and platform

 In regards to LGBT rights, in general, PSD opposes the recognition of same-sex marriages and civil partnerships.
 However, in 2018, then PSD president Liviu Dragnea hinted that PSD could support the recognition of civil partnerships.
 Also, in January 2001, it was the PSD-dominated Adrian Năstase's government that adopted the Emergency Ordinance no. 89/2001, which eliminated Art.
 200 of the Penal Code and adjusted other articles referring to sex offences to avoid discriminatory treatment of offenders, thus legalising same-sex relations.
 This ordinance came into force in January 2002, after President Ion Iliescu (the founder of PSD) signed the new law.
-However, the former president of the Social Democrats, Marcel Ciolacu, was a strong opponent to the recognition of same-sex marriage and the civil partnership.
+However, the former president of the Social Democrats, Marcel Ciolacu, was a strong opponent to the recognition of same-sex marriages and the civil partnership.

 The party has strong connections with the Romanian Orthodox Church (BOR), reflecting the party's social conservatism.

 Structure

 President

 The president of the party conducts the general activity of the party, the activity of the National Executive Committee and the National Permanent Bureau and responds to the Congress on the general work of the PSD.
 The president is elected by secret vote by the Congress for a four-year mandate and represents the party in the Romanian society, in relations with the central and local public authorities, as well as with other parties or organizations in the country or abroad.